Add another medium to your ever-expanding checklist repertoire

 And finally, for your Microsoft Excel checklist to be complete, ensure you apply conditional formatting.
 Select the tasks on your ‘Things to pack column’, then click on ‘Conditional Formatting’ found under the ‘Home’ tab, and click on ‘New Rule’.
 Select the rule type as ‘Use a formula to determine which cells to format’.
 In the condition textbox, you need to check the value of the cell which gets updated when the checkbox is ticked as True or False.

-Using Microsoft Excel to create a checklist does require a few steps to get right, but if you were after an electronic checklist that doesn’t require so much faffing about, there are software programs that allow you to do so in one simple click. (literally!)
+Using Microsoft Excel to create a checklist does require a few steps to get right, but if you were after an electronic checklist that doesn’t require so much faffing about, there are software programs that allow you to do so in one simple click (literally!).

-How to create a checklist with Zenkit
+How to Create a Checklist with Zenkit

 Zenkit is a project management tool that comes with many features designed to help improve the efficiency and productivity of you and your team.
 While a popular product to use professionally, it is also super handy to use when it comes to things within your personal life, like creating a checklist for things to pack for a holiday.
 Here’s how:

 Create a new Collection and title it ‘Things to pack’.
 Once that’s done, start listing the items that you need.
-The recommended view is the ‘List view’, however, you do have option of turning every view — except the Table view — into a checklist.
+The recommended view is the ‘List view’, however, you do have the option of turning every view — except the Table view — into a checklist.

 When checking items off your checklist, the item that has been marked as ‘checked’ will automatically move to the bottom of the list so that the unticked items have been prioritized to the top.

 And, that’s pretty much it.
-The beauty of creating checklists with Zenkit is that is basically takes only one step to complete.
+The beauty of creating checklists with Zenkit is that it basically takes only one step to complete.
 You can turn any collection into a checklist by enabling the ‘Task List’ add-on.
 (Click here to see how.)

 Whether created using Microsoft Excel, Zenkit, or just a pen and paper, there’s no doubt that checklists are the perfect tool to use in situations where it’s imperative to not forget an item or a task.